-Please, Touch The Artwork is the project-name for a set of puzzling, relaxing and artful experiences/games for those who like touching the untouchable.
-It explores the question: What would happen if we did touch the artwork?
-It aims to be aesthetic, inspiring and educational while strengthening the bridge between art and games.
+Please, Touch The Artwork bundles a set of unique calm, compelling puzzle-games with light-hearted stories, and art based on existing abstract paintings.
+It answers the question: What would happen if we DO touch the artwork (which is normally not allowed in museums)?
+It aims to be aesthetic, relaxing, inspiring and educational.
 It's a journey to the origins of modern art.

-ProcessThe idea behind this project is to take existing modern paintings and try to generate them procedurally (by means of a set of rules).
+ProcessThe idea behind this project is to take existing modern paintings and try to generate them procedurally (by means of a set of predefined rules).
 Only when satisfied with the esthetic result we add the gameplay.
-Season 1 contains 4 mini-games each based on a different Mondrian painting.
+Season 1 contains 3 puzzles each based on a different Mondrian painting.